 The city of Girona is worth a stop when traveling in Spain, regardless of whether or not you are a Game of Thrones fan.
 While touring the historic medieval center, be sure to stop at some of Girona’s Game of Thrones filming locations and geek out on the city that stars as Braavos, Oldtown, and Kings Landing.
 Read on for the ultimate self-guided tour of GoT filming locations in Girona, but beware: major Season 6 spoilers are ahead!

-GoT Girona Tour
+Game of Thrones Girona Tour

 Start where most tourists begin their tour of Girona: from the tourist information point next to the public parking.
 Cross the Rio Onyar via the Pont de Sant Feliu, which will take you to the beautiful Sant Feliu church.